Canadian Surrealist

 Fer sure!
 I got me some ferrets and a garden shed.

-I built some studio's, but in the end I really just work everywhere.
+I built some workshop and art studio spaces, but in the end I really just work everywhere.
 In the yard, my kitchen table, living room, bedroom.
 Anywhere.

 Do you feel a responsibility to contribute to something bigger than yourself?